misavojte/GazePlotterDocs/basic/stimuli-customization/index.md

 # Stimuli customization

-Stimuli customization allows you to rename stimuli and change their display order in any plot.
+Stimuli customization in GazePlotter allows you to rename stimuli and change their display order in eye-tracking plots.
 You can use pattern-based renaming for batch operations or edit individual stimulus names.

 ## Accessing stimuli customization
 To customize stimuli: